godotengine/godot-docs/tutorials/3d/using_transforms.rst

 This will make all axes have ``1.0`` length again and be ``90`` degrees from each other.
 However, any scale applied to the transform will be lost.

-It is recommended you not scale nodes that are going to be manipulated; scale their children nodes instead (such as MeshInstance).
+It is recommended you not scale nodes that are going to be manipulated; scale their children nodes instead (such as MeshInstance3D).
 If you absolutely must scale the node, then re-apply it at the end:

 .. tabs::
  .. code-tab:: gdscript GDScript